software-architecture-guild/katas-2025/current_state/context_viewpoint/README.md

 > The Container diagram shows the high-level shape of the software architecture and how responsibilities are distributed across it.
 It also shows the major technology choices and how the containers communicate with one another

-We propose new logical organization for the system, which is a bit different from presented one.
-We would like to re-group components into following groups:

-We propose a new logical organization for the system, which differs slightly from the presented one.
-We would like to re-group components into the following groups:
+We propose a revised logical organization for the system, with slight modifications from the current structure.
+Our goal is to re-group components into the following categories to provide better clarity when explaining future system changes:

 - **Candidate Space**
   Responsible for interaction with Candidates.
 Includes Candidate Testing UI, Candidate Registration, Candidate Status, and Notification service.
 Here, Candidates can sign up, take tests, and receive notifications when test validation results are available.